Alonso-del-Arte/kepler-star/README.md

 power that we take for granted these days.

 I am aware of the supernova SN1604 and the Kepler K2 telescope.
-This project has nothing to do with either of those.
+This project has very little to do with either of those.

 ## The basics of astrology